Where Shipments Stall After Customs Release — and How to Keep It Moving

 Here’s what proactive coordination looks like in practice:

 Confirm before dispatch.
-Double-check receiving hours, appointment windows, and consignee contact info before assigning a driver.
-This simple step prevents wasted trips and locked-gate delays.
+Double-check receiving hours, appointment windows, and consignee contacts before assigning a driver.

 Match equipment to the freight.
-Verify that chassis, permits, and equipment types are secured in advance—especially for overweight or out-of-gauge containers.
+Verify chassis, permits, and specialty equipment in advance—especially for overweight or OOG.

-The result: predictable delivery windows, fewer detention and demurrage charges, and forwarders who don’t have to chase updates.
+The result: predictable delivery windows, fewer detention and demurrage charges, and no update-chasing.

 Closing the Coordination Gap